andrew/ultimate-awesome/README.md

 - [awesome-sql](https://github.com/mbiesiad/awesome-sql) - 😎 Awesome lists about SQL stuff! :computer: Tutorials, docs, formatters, online education, tools and more :fire:.
 - [Distributed-Systems-Guide](https://github.com/mikeroyal/Distributed-Systems-Guide) - Distributed Systems Guide.
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features solutions to DSA problems in Python from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
-- [awesome-many-worlds](https://github.com/PaulRBerg/awesome-many-worlds) - Curated collection of educational materials on the many-worlds interpretation of quantum mechanics.
 - [awesome-pledge](https://github.com/PeterTonoli/awesome-pledge) - A collaborative curated list of amazingly awesome OpenBSD pledge(2) resources and other awesome things.
 - [awesome-computational-neuroscience](https://github.com/sakimarquis/awesome-computational-neuroscience) - An awesome list of computational neuroscience and computational cognitive science.
 - [awesome](https://github.com/sxzz/awesome) - Strongly opinionated list of awesome things.